cowglow/jscc-zpl-printer/README.md

    ```
    lpstat -p
    ```
-   This lists all printers registered with CUPS (macOS's print system) and their status.
-Copy the exact printer name (e.g. `Intermec_PC43t_300_FP`) — spacing and capitalisation must match exactly for `lp` to find it.
+   This lists all printers registered with CUPS (macOS's print system).
+The server auto-detects installed printers and populates a dropdown in the UI — no manual copy-paste needed.

 5. If the printer shows as **Paused**, re-enable it:
    ```